DavidWindham/JWT_Example/README.md

 # JWT_Example

-We have 4 individual services within this project
+We have 4 individual services within this project and all use environment variables for the access token secret.
+Each readme will have a brief section about how to set the environment variable.

 ### Rust based authentication service
 * Generates JWT's
 * Leverages a Postgres database to store user records